Aliaksandra94/UserManagementSystem/README.md

 Test task - User Management System.
 A WEB application that represents the user management interface (with i18n).

-**Before running the test of this web_app, please, follow the below instruction: **
+Instructions:

-Create DB and fill it on the    application.properties - file.
+**Before running the test of this web_app, please, Create DB and fill it on the    application.properties - file.

 USER Role:
 Available actions: Authorization; View the list of users; View any user's details; Logout.